United States

 Only internal waters included: |name=largestcountry}} and third-largest population, exceeding 340 million.

-Paleo-Indians migrated to North America across the Bering land bridge more than 12,000 years ago, and formed various cultures.
-Spanish Florida, the first European colony in what is now the continental U.S., was established in 1513, and later British colonization led to the first settlement of the Thirteen Colonies in Virginia in 1607.
-Intensive agriculture in the rapidly expanding Southern Colonies encouraged the enslavement of Africans.
-Clashes with the British Crown over taxation and political representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
-The U.S. emerged victorious from the American Revolutionary War of 1775 to 1783 and expanded westward across North America, dispossessing Native Americans during the Indian Wars.
-The Louisiana Purchase in 1803 and the end of the Mexican–American War in 1848 saw significant territorial acquisition.
-As more states were admitted, a North–South division over slavery led to the secession of the Confederate States of America, which fought the Union in the American Civil War of 1861 to 1865.
-With the Union's victory, slavery was abolished nationally.
-In the late 19th and early 20th centuries, the U.S. established itself as a great power following the Spanish–American War and World War I. After Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II; its aftermath left the U.S. and the Soviet Union as the world's superpowers.
-During the Cold War, both countries struggled for ideological dominance and international influence.
-The Soviet Union's collapse and the end of the Cold War in 1991 left the U.S. as the world's sole superpower.
+Paleo-Indians migrated from North Asia to North America over 12,000 years ago, and formed various civilizations.
+Spanish colonization led to the establishment in 1513 of Spanish Florida, the first European colony in what is now the continental United States.
+British colonization followed with the first settlement of the Thirteen Colonies in Virginia in 1607.
+Forced migration of enslaved Africans supplied the labor force to make the plantation economy of the Southern Colonies economically viable.
+Clashes with the British Crown over taxation and the denial of parliamentary representation sparked the American Revolution, leading to the Declaration of Independence on July 4, 1776.
+Victory in the 1775–1783 Revolutionary War brought international recognition of U.S. sovereignty, and the country continued to expand westward, resulting in the dispossession of native inhabitants.
+As more states were admitted, a North–South division over slavery led the Confederate States of America to attempt secession, battling the states loyal to the Union in the 1861–1865 American Civil War.
+Following the victory of the United States, slavery was abolished nationally.
+By 1900, the country had established itself as a great power, a status solidified after its involvement in World War I. Following Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II.
+Its aftermath left the U.S. and the Soviet Union as rival superpowers, competing for ideological dominance and international influence during the Cold War.
+The Soviet Union's collapse in 1991 ended the Cold War, leaving the U.S. as the world's sole superpower.

-The U.S. national government, as established by the Constitution in 1789, is a presidential republic and liberal democracy with a separation of powers into three branches: legislative, executive, and judicial.
-The U.S. Congress, the national legislature, is composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
-The U.S. federal system provides substantial autonomy to the 50 states, each with its own constitution and laws.
-The American political tradition is rooted in Enlightenment ideals of liberty, equality, individual rights, and the rule of law.
-Since the 1850s, the Democratic and Republican parties have dominated American politics.
+The U.S. national government is a presidential constitutional federal republic and representative democracy with three separate branches: legislative, executive, and judicial.
+It has a bicameral national legislature composed of the House of Representatives (a lower house based on population) and the Senate (an upper house based on equal representation for each state).
+Federalism grants substantial autonomy to the 50 states.
+In addition, 574 Native American tribes have sovereignty rights, and there are 326 Native American reservations.
+Since the 1850s, the Democratic and Republican parties have dominated American politics, while American values are based on a democratic tradition inspired by the Enlightenment movement.

-A developed country, the U.S. ranks high in economic competitiveness, productivity, innovation, and higher education.
-The U.S. accounted for over a quarter of nominal global economic output in 2024, and its economy has been the world's largest by nominal GDP since about 1890.
-It possesses the most wealth of any country and has the highest disposable household income per capita among OECD countries, though U.S. wealth inequality is one of the most pronounced in those countries.
-A melting pot of many ethnicities and customs, the culture of the U.S. has been shaped by centuries of immigration, and its soft power influence has a global reach.
-The U.S. is a member of multiple international organizations and plays a leading role in global political, cultural, economic, and military affairs.
+A developed country, the U.S. ranks high in economic competitiveness, innovation, and higher education.
+Accounting for over a quarter of nominal global economic output, its economy has been the world's largest since about 1890.
+It is the wealthiest country, with the highest disposable household income per capita among OECD members, though its wealth inequality is one of the most pronounced in those countries.
+Shaped by centuries of immigration, the culture of the U.S. is diverse and globally influential.
+The U.S. is a member of numerous international organizations and plays a major role in global political, cultural, economic, and military affairs.
 Provided by Wikipedia

 1. 1